Similes for Emotions That Capture Every Mood

 Other Ways to Say:

-• As dazzling as a star ⭐
+• As despairing as a fading candle

 Example Sentences: